 No riding experience is necessary.
 As groups form, we will try to match your child with same-age peers.
 8 Week Sessions:

-Spring 2019 Horse Therapy Group Schedule:
+Summer 2019 Horse Therapy Group Schedule:

 Each group runs for 8 weekly sessions for 90 minutes each session.
 Each 90 minute session is billed as a therapy session with a Licensed Ph.D.
 Psychologist.
 Insurance companies reimburse this the same way they do group sessions in an office setting.
 So, if your insurance pays for out-of-network providers, they will reimburse in a similar fashion for this too.
 We will provide you with receipts that you can submit to your insurance company.